 - Heated front seats

-- Bluetooth streaming audio and six-speaker sound system
+- Bluetooth streaming audio and a six-speaker sound system

 Standard safety equipment includes:

 - Forward collision warning (warning you of a possible collision with the car in front)